danyspin97/danyspin97-site/content/blog/tt_development_update_2.md

 ### Taywe/args
 For parsing command line arguments I have chosen [Taywe/args]() header-only library.
 I need a parser that is able to declare subcommands and assign specific options to them.
-Most cli arguments parser that I have tried to declare a static object and let the developer reuse that in different classes/sources.
+I have tried many cli arguments parsers and I have found out that most of them declare a static parser object; then this object can be reused that in different classes/sources.
 _Taywe/args_ lets you instead **configure the subcommand called by the user at runtime**, which is really similar to what was done in Dlang.

 From file `main.cpp` (simplified code):